Try it out!

 Pure function code isn’t included in the session ID hash.
 If you change these functions frequently, ensure all users have the same version to maintain synchronization.

-The root classes handle spawning and managing Actor-Pawn pairs:
+The root classes handle spawning and managing Actor-Pawn pairs:- User joins:

 RootModel